-The First 3 Types of Identity Theft
+The Main 3 Types of Identity Theft

 Identity theft and identity fraud are terms used to refer to all types of crimes in which someone wrongfully obtains and uses another person's personal data in some way that involves fraud or deception, typically for economic gain.
 Identity theft is a scourge that unfortunately will only get worse for a decade or longer.
 Much has been said and a tremendous amount of misinformation has been published regarding the problem and its solutions.
 Yet, unfortunately, those who are in the best position to fix the problem—including government agencies, industry, and even the public—can't agree on how to fix it.

 There are six basic categories of identity theft and countless subcategories for each: